Fast, Free Auto Insurance Quotes

 General Alaska Insurance Guidelines

-The state of Alaska currently requires that all drivers be covered under liability insurance.
+The state of Alaska currently requires that most drivers be covered under liability insurance.
 Proof of insurance must always be accessible in the vehicle.
 Alaska drivers are required to show their insurance info when involved in an accident resulting in bodily injury, death or property damage greater than $500.

 Minimum Liability Coverage in Alaska